MikeTaylor/palaeo-concrete/giw/proofreading-notes.md

 ## Page 84

 * There is very little margin between Figure 12 and the text immediately below it.
+* "The double-_Diplodocus_ display at MOSI": please remove the hyphen for consistency with other mentions of the double _Diplodocus_.

 ## Page 85

 * Caption to Figure 13: "stored in in the basement storage area".
 Please delete the spare "in"!
 * Caption to Figure 13: add "Photograph by Jason Huntzinger (Utah State University)".
+* "the double Diplodocus mount at MOSI.": please remove the hyphen for consistency with other mentions of the double _Diplodocus_.

 ## Page 86